shane-kercheval/chat-ai/README.md

 - run `make electron-setup`
 - run `make run`
     - or start server with `make run-server` and start app with `make run-app`
+    - or `run-server-default-mcp` to use an MCP server; update `mcp-config` to correct path

 ## Testing